Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

 ## Future Work

-- Revisit the ARIMA model by engineering or finding a more suitable continuous target feature that helps give better forecasting
+- Fine tune RNN since it gives close accuracy score to Random forest, and they are well-suited for time series forecasting and signal classification.
 - Explore ways to integrate FRED data by engineering time aligned features that can be matched to OANDA’s timestamped records.
 - Fine-tune threshold values for classification models to improve **signal** precision in live trading scenarios.
+- Revisit the ARIMA model by engineering or finding a more suitable continuous target feature that helps give better forecasting